cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 > Also note that this containment relationship might be leveraged as part of the referencing of an element.

-### ☑ Named every validation rule which is not enforced by the Ecore model structure itself.
+### ☑ Every validation rule which is not enforced by the Ecore model structure itself is named.

 While designing capture and name every validation rule which comes up.
 You should be able to come up with a name and hopefully a description of valid and invalid cases.

 <figure>
     <a href="{{ site.url }}/images/blog/constraints.png"><img src="{{ site.url }}/images/blog/constraints.png"></a>
     <figcaption>Constraints annotations in EcoreTools.</figcaption>
 </figure>

-### ☑ The concepts are all documented?
+### ☑ The concepts are all documented.

 Make sure you have documented all the EClasses or relationship which are not completely obvious.
 We use annotations directly in Ecore to capture the developper or specifier facing documentation.
-You can also value an attribute in the Genmodel for the user documentation.

 <figure>
     <a href="{{ site.url }}/images/blog/doc-diag.png"><img src="{{ site.url }}/images/blog/doc-diag.png"></a>